-- Pupils will be responsible users of IT and stay safe whilst using the internet at Charterhouse. - The School network, systems and users are protected from accidental or deliberate misuse that could put the security of the systems and users at risk. - Pupils will have good access to the internet and systems to enhance their learning and will, in return, agree to be responsible users.
+- Pupils will be responsible users of IT and stay safe whilst using the internet and other Information and Communications Technologies (ICT) at Charterhouse. - School Information and Communications Technologies systems (ICT) and users are protected from accidental or deliberate misuse that could put the security of the systems and users at risk. - The School will ensure that pupils will have good access to Information and Communications Technologies (ICT) to enhance their learning and will, in return, expect the Pupils to agree to be responsible users.